Paid parental leave

 - the amount of any deduction and the name and bank details of the entity the deduction was given to.

-Only certain deductions can be made from parental leave payments under the Australian Government Paid Parental Leave Scheme.
+Only certain deductions can be made from Parental Leave Pay under the Australian Government Paid Parental Leave Scheme.
 Visit Centrelink for more information.

 Employer-funded paid parental leave